KipyegonH/Credit_Default_Project/Data_Dictionary.md

 # Data Dictionary

-This document describes the features in the dataset **Default of Credit Card Clients**.
+This document describes the features in the dataset **Default of Credit Clients**.

 | **Column Name**              | **Type**   | **Description**                                                              | **Notes**                               |
 |------------------------------|------------|------------------------------------------------------------------------------|----------------------------------------|